Exodus, Exodus 1:1-22

 * * *

-Pharaoh, however, mocks the Hebrew women in Egypt, assigning the midwives the very task of murder.
-Pharaoh seeks their cooperation in foiling the very promise made to Eve.
-God had honored the woman in a way that he did not honor the man, but Pharaoh invites them to a new shame.
-Of course, the midwives refuse Pharaoh’s command, so that it is little surprise that God invests them with a kind of honor.
-The text then tells us that God, accordingly, gave them houses (1:21).
-There are a few different ways that this has been understood, but it seems that the context favors one interpretation above others: When the midwives feared God, God gave the Jewish people houses.
+Pharaoh mocks the Hebrew women in Egypt, assigning Israel’s midwives the very task of murder (Exodus 1:15-16).
+Hereby, we see that Pharaoh seeks the midwives’ cooperation in foiling the very promise that God in Genesis 3:15.
+The LORD had invested the woman with the honor of children; and now Pharaoh invites these midwives to a new shame—to the murder of children.
+Of course, the midwives refuse Pharaoh’s command, so that it is little surprise that God then invests them with a kind of honor: The text tells us that God, accordingly, gave them houses (Exodus 1:21).
+There are a few different ways that this has been understood, but it seems that the context favors one interpretation above others: When the midwives feared God, God gave the Jewish people families of descent—in other words, prospect and future.

-In the Exodus narrative, Adam’s history would be made to serve a greater prophecy.
+Regardless, we can confirm that in the Exodus narrative, Eden’s history was made to serve a greater prophecy.
 It is significant, then, that when Pharaoh afflicts the Israelites, those afflictions regard the very same curses that were placed upon Adam and Eve after the Fall—cursed labor in the field and sorrow in conception.
 Even as the Israelites begin to flourish in Egypt, these afflictions are brought to bear upon the Jewish people in Egypt.
-They challenge but, importantly, cannot overcome the promise given to Abraham.
+These afflictions challenge but, importantly, cannot overcome the promise that God gave to Abraham.

 Notes & References